-On ORR, low wind speeds dominate near the valley surfaces, largely because of the decelerating influence of nearby ridges and mountains.
+On ORR, low wind speeds dominate near the valley surfaces largely because of the decelerating influence of nearby ridges and mountains.
 Wind acceleration is sometimes observed at ridgetop level, particularly when flow is not parallel to the ridges (see Appendix B).

-The atmosphere over ORR is often dominated by stable conditions at night and for a few hours after sunrise.
+The atmosphere over ORR is often characterized by stable conditions at night and for a few hours after sunrise.
 These conditions, when coupled with low wind speeds and channeling effects in the valleys, result in poor dilution of emissions from the facilities.
 However, high roughness values (caused by terrain and obstructions such as trees and buildings) may significantly mitigate these factors by increasing turbulence (atmospheric mixing).
 These features are captured in dispersion model data input and are reflected in modeling studies conducted for each facility.

-Precipitation data from MT2 are used in streamflow modeling and in certain research efforts.
-The data indicate the variability of regional precipitation: the high winter rainfall resulting from frontal systems and the uneven, but occasionally intense, summer rainfall associated with frequent air mass thunderstorms.
-The total precipitation at ORNL during 2022 (1,449.6 mm or 57.05 in.) was about 2 percent above the longterm 1991-2020 average of 1,417.8 mm (55.80 in.).
-The average annual wind data recovery rates (a measure of acceptable data) across locations used for modeling during 2022 were greater than 89 percent for MT2 and MT3.
-Average recovery rates at MT4 and MT6 were greater than 97 and 92 percent, respectively.
-Annual wind data recovery from Y-12 meteorological towers during 2022 exceeded 81 percent for MT13.
-Y-12 tower MT6 was down the entire year for maintenance, and substitute data were used.
+Precipitation data from MT2 have previously been used in stream-flow modeling and in certain research efforts.
+In 2023, maintenance and equipment upgrades were being performed on MT2, and precipitation data from MT3 were used instead.
+The data indicate the variability of regional precipitation: the high winter rainfall resulting from frontal systems and the uneven but occasionally intense summer rainfall associated with frequent air mass thunderstorms.
+The total precipitation at ORNL during 2023 (1,179.6 mm or 46.44 in.) was about 17 percent below the longterm 1991-2020 average of 1,417.8 mm (55.80 in.).
+The average annual wind data recovery rates (a measure of acceptable data) during 2023 were greater than 98 percent for MT3, MT4, and MT12.
+Tower MT2 was down a portion of the year because of maintenance but still recorded a recovery rate greater than 40 percent in 2023.
+Missing data at tower MT2 were corrected through profiling and substitution along with consideration of ambient meteorological measurements and synoptic weather by on-site meteorologists.
+Annual wind data recovery during 2023 exceeded 98 percent for MT12 and MT13.
+Y-12 tower MT6 was down most of the year for maintenance, and substitute data were used.